-Watrous Gulch Trail is a 5.8 mile moderately trafficked loop trail located near Idaho Springs, CO and is rated as moderate.
-The trail is primarily used for hiking and downhill skiing and is accessible from June until September.
+Watrous Gulch Trail is a 5.8 mile moderately trafficked loop trail located near Bakerville, Colorado that offers scenic views and is rated as moderate.
+The trail offers a number of activity options and is accessible from June until September.

 Directions from Idaho Springs, Georgetown: Travel west on I-70 to exit 218.
 At the stop sign turn right and then turn right again and take the frontage road east to the parking area.
 The trail begins by the restrooms in the parking lot.
 The trailhead is shared with the Herman Gulch Trail.